The Design & Process of our Falling Petals Fabric

 What fabric would you choose?
 What’s it for?
 What room will it go in?

 Perhaps you would go for soft sheer drapes hung effortlessly from a corona over a cot bed or scatter the fun with cute animal-print cushions in the playroom.
-Interior design comes with a handful of choices - quite literally!
+Children's interior design comes with a handful of choices - quite literally!
 Our designers can usually be seen with some colour swatches in one hand, fabrics in the other whilst referring to technical drawings.
 However, let’s take a step back, because whilst you may think interior design is a multitude of options, developing the fabric itself is an entirely different process.

 On a normal day at Dragons our artists will be busy in our studio hand painting furniture.
 Last year we gave one of our artists a unique development project to create a fabric inspired by one of our popular artworks, the key component of a new range of soft furnishings.